 Due to bureaucratic red tape, Niccolò and his family are currently at an impasse with local officials on their reasonable plans to increase tourism — currently at 40k visitors a year — by improving access to and appreciation of La Rotoda.

-The Valmaranas are poised to add additional special events (corporate lunches and dinners, private parties, wedding receptions, music recitals, etc.), a much-needed parking lot, a B&B for overnight stays in the barchessa, and light menu fair and aperitivi for visitors to enjoy after their morning or afternoon stroll around the villa.
+The Valmaranas are poised to add additional special events (corporate lunches and dinners, private parties, wedding receptions, music recitals, etc.), a much-needed parking lot, a B&B for overnight stays in the barchessa, and light menu fare and aperitivi for visitors to enjoy after their morning or afternoon stroll around the villa.

 “We already have the infrastructure in place, ready to go, and are just waiting on the green light from the city,” Niccolò states, shrugging his shoulders.
 “It’s a win-win situation for both La Rotonda and the City of Vicenza.
 I’m very optimistic that we’ll get the approval, the question is simply when?”